primer/css/docs/tooltips.md

 Add tooltips built entirely in CSS to nearly any element.
 Just add a few classes and an `aria-label` attribute.

-In addition, you'll want to specify a direcetion:
+In addition, you'll want to specify a direction:

 - `.tooltipped-n`
 - `.tooltipped-ne`